sjp38/linux/Documentation/mm/process_addrs.rst

 operations that perform writes also acquire internal page table locks to serialise - see the page table implementation detail section for more details).

-When **installing** page table entries, the mmap or VMA lock mut be held to keep the VMA stable.
+When **installing** page table entries, the mmap or VMA lock must be held to keep the VMA stable.
 We explore why this is in the page table locking details section below.

 **Freeing** page tables is an entirely internal memory management operation and has special requirements (see the page freeing section below for more details).